Elliot Stabler: Season 1

 In the Organized Crime Task Force, Stabler is partnered with Sergeant Ayanna Bell (Danielle Moné Truitt).
 He comes to suspect that gangster Richard Wheatley (Dylan McDermott) ordered the bombing because Stabler was investigating him and his father, mob boss Manfredi Sinatra (Chazz Palminteri).
 Stabler, Bell, Detective Diego Morales (Michael Rivera), Detective Freddie Washburn (Ben Chase), and technician Jet Slootmaekers (Ainsley Seiger) zero in on Wheatley's criminal empire, which is smuggling COVID-19 vaccine.

-It is implied in Organized Crime that Stabler suffers from post-traumatic stress disorder as a result of the bombing and Kathy's death.
+It is implied in Organized Crime that Stabler has post-traumatic stress disorder as a result of the bombing and Kathy's death.
 Benson tells him to get help, but he angrily rejects her advice, telling her to "back off".
 Benson later joins Stabler's children in staging an intervention for him, but he rebuffs them and storms out.
 Later on, however, he reaches out to Wheatley's ex-wife Angela (Tamara Taylor) because she understands his pain, as her oldest son, Rafiq, had been murdered a year earlier.
 Stabler and Angela nearly sleep together until Stabler pulls back, realizing that he is crossing professional lines and that he is not ready for a new relationship.
 They agree to keep the relationship professional, and are on good terms – until Stabler comes to suspect that Angela ordered the bombing, which was meant for Kathy, not him.

 Angela later tells him that Kathy's murder was revenge for her son's death, which her ex-husband told her occurred during a police raid Stabler had ordered.
 Stabler replies that he had nothing to do with Rafiq's death, and that it was in fact Wheatley, then Rafiq's stepfather, who had him killed after catching him stealing from his drug ring.
 Angela then promises to help Stabler put Wheatley in prison.
 He ultimately arrests Wheatley, who makes a deal with federal officials to provide information on his Mafia connections in return for a reduced sentence.